Tsun0193/nxGREG/documents/contract-list/extract-entity-contract-list.md

 ### 6. Database Table References
 - **DO NOT create separate database entities** - database tables will be maintained in a shared database schema file
-- - **DO NOT reference database entities** - The relationship will be build later
+- **DO NOT reference database entities** - The relationship will be built later

 ---

 ## Specific Focus for This Task

-**Primary Objective:** Extract all **Entities** from the contract-list module.
+**Primary Objective:** Extract all **Entities and Relationships** from the contract-list module.

 ### Important Notes

+1. **Module Structure**: The contract-list module is a list/table-based module without tabs.
+It focuses on displaying and managing contracts in a tabular format with functions for initialization and deletion.

-1. **Screen Extraction Source**: All screens navigable from this module are documented in `ctc-data-en/contract-list/screen-flow-en.md`.
+2. **Screen Extraction Source**: All screens navigable from this module are documented in `ctc-data-en/contract-list/screen-flow-en.md`.
 Extract each screen mentioned in the "Main Features" section as a separate screen entity, including:
    - Contract List Screen (keiyakuListInit)
    - Contract Type Selection (keiyakuListAssign)
    - Additional Contract Creation (tsuikaKeiyakuDispatch)